-I don’t know about you, COVID19 has given me more time than I had before to do nothing, seeing as we can’t go out anymore.
-I have been spending a lot of it watching TV and Movies and I am starting to hate staring at screens all the time.
-I find myself missing books.
+COVID19 has given me more down time than I had before—seeing as we can’t go out anymore.
+At first, I spent a lot of it watching TV, movies, and just melting into the couch.
+I found myself missing books.

 I love reading.
 It’s the best thing I can do before bed.
 It forces a tech-break.
 It inspires and activates your imagination in ways TV and Movies can not.
 I decided I wanted to start reading more; especially books that I could mine for games or that just left me inspired.
 I was going to read the APPENDIX N books from the classic D&D game, yet as I started looking through the list I realised that many of them are a product of their time and I wanted to read more modern and aware texts with a wider variety of authors.

 You can join the discord chat here (This is also where we will be having the monthly chats).
 Tell us you are there for Appendix Lit.
 The discord has a Zero tolerance for posting spoilers or hate.

 - The Candle and the Flame by Nafiza Azad—November 14, 2020